kriti3003/Trading/README.md

 ### 7. **Trading Hours**

 - No restriction on trading hours
-- Orders can be placed 24/7
+- Orders can be placed 24/7 (Stipulation of real stock market)

-### 8. **Data Constraints**

-- Order IDs and Trade IDs are UUID v4
-- Timestamps use ISO 8601 format
-- Prices are stored as floats with 2 decimal precision for display

 ---